FRAND and Antitrust

 This paper considers when a patentee’s violation of a FRAND commitment also violates the antitrust laws.
 It warns against two extremes.
 First is thinking that any violation of a FRAND obligation is an antitrust violation as well.
 FRAND obligations are contractual, and most breaches of contract do not violate antitrust law.
 The other extreme is thinking that, because a FRAND violation is a breach of contract, it cannot also be an antitrust violation.

-Every antitrust case must consider the market environment in which conduct is evaluated.
+As the Supreme Court has made clear many times, every antitrust case must consider the market environment in which conduct is evaluated.
 SSOs operated by multiple firms are joint ventures.
 Antitrust’s role is to evaluate how challenged restraints operate within the venture and condemn unreasonably anticompetitive practices.
-In her Qualcomm decision Judge Koh devoted considerable space to standard essential patents and FRAND commitments, but she addressed the antitrust exclusion claims with little reference to standard setting or FRAND.
+The district court and Ninth Circuit’s approaches in the Qualcomm litigation illustrate one court that did that and one that did not.

 The debate over “holdup” or “holdout” in standard setting organizations has occasional antitrust relevance.
-While holdout is a real problem in some situations, there is little empirical evidence that it occurs in FRAND settings.
 Holdout occurs when implementers conspire to exclude patentees or suppress royalties.
 But the structure and membership of the SSOs that employ FRAND make that explanation highly unlikely.
-Further, standard essential patents are largely self-declared and, as it appears, significantly over declared, so the holdout story posits victims flocking to a cartel rather than seeking to avoid it..
-Finally, “holdout” hypothesizes agreements to force patentees to accept infra-market royalties, but FRAND royalties are determined post-commitment by independent tribunals, and there is no evidence of systematic undercompensation.
+Standard essential patents are largely self-declared and significantly over declared, so the holdout story posits victims flocking to a cartel rather than seeking to avoid it.
+In addition, “holdout” hypothesizes agreements to force patentees to accept infra-market royalties, but FRAND royalties are determined post-commitment by independent tribunals, and there is no evidence of systematic undercompensation.

 Keywords: Antitrust, Standard Setting, Patents, FRAND, Standards, Refusal to Deal, Aspen, Tying, Exclusive Dealing, Walker Process, Qualcomm, Rambus